 I wrote!
 Reader NotesGo to section

-The relationship that Argentina built with the dollar over almost 90 years, although it is not the only country with a history marked by high periods of inflation and dependence on external financing, assumes unprecedented features that turn the foreign currency into a device to calibrate economic turbulence, fuel public debate and condition government management over the past decades.
+The relationship that Argentina built with the dollar over almost 90 years, although it is not the only country with a history marked by high periods of inflation and dependence on external financing, assumes unprecedented features that make foreign currency a device to gauge economic turbulence, stimulate public debate and condition government management over the last decades.

-In “The Dollar, History of an Argentine Currency (1930-2019)” sociologists Ariel Wilkis and Mariana Luzzi analyze, through rigorous field work, which included more than 120 interviews, the process of popularization of that currency in Argentina.
+In “El Dólar, history of an Argentine currency (1930-2019)” sociologists Ariel Wilkis and Mariana Luzzi analyze, through rigorous fieldwork, which included more than 120 interviews, the process of popularization of that currency in Argentina.

-A.W.: It is clearly one of the great emerging aspects of this aspect of our society, which is paradoxical.
-The foreign exchange market guarantees the privilege of holders of large dollarfortunes, whether at home or abroad.
-And the political, cultural and economic centrality of the dollar collides with any development and inclusion project.
+A.W.: Clearly it is one of the great emerging of this aspect of our society, which is still paradoxical.
+The foreign exchange market guarantees the privilege of holders of great fortunes in dollars , at home or abroad.
+And the political, cultural and economic centrality of the dollar clashes with any development and inclusion project.
 “Disarming” that centrality is a goal for any such project.
-But we must learn from the recent past and from the failure of attempts based solely on monetary policies.
-To disarm the centrality of the dollar, it is necessary to go beyond sectoral policies.
-And think of actions on various fronts and with a long-term perspective.
+But we must learn from the recent past and from the failure of attempts based exclusively on monetary policies.
+To disarm the centrality of the dollar, we must go beyond sectoral policies.
+And think about actions on several fronts and with a long-term perspective.

-Mariana Luzzi: The history of the popularization of the dollar is also the history of the expansion of social groups that incorporate the dollar as part of their repertoire financial.
-As we know, these are not just great players in the market.
-Housewives, retirees, middle income wage earners often save, when they can, in dollars.
-They do so because they learned it over time and crises.
-And also because it's relatively simple.
-It is enough to go to a change house to buy tickets, it is not even necessary to have a bank account.
-The fact that it is such a widespread practice undoubtedly adds complexity to the thinking of economic policies.
+Mariana Luzzi: The history of the popularization of the dollar is also the story of the expansion of social groups that incorporate the dollar as part of their financial repertoire.
+As we know, it's not just about big players in the market.
+Housewives, retirees, middle-income wage-earners often save, when they can, in dollars.
+They do it because they learned it over time and crises.
+And also because it's relatively straightforward.
+It is enough to go to a exchange house to buy tickets, it is not even necessary to have a bank account.
+That this is such a widespread practice undoubtedly adds complexity when it comes to thinking about economic policies.
 But it doesn't make it impossible.

 Ariel Wilkis: The popularization of the dollar is the cursed fact of democratic Argentina.
-In 2015, the Government built a campaign based on recognizing the right of individuals to acquire dollars freely.
-The trap was part of a distortion of individual freedoms.
-Part of its supporting electorate had flagged one of the legacies of the 2001 crisis.
-The possession of dollars as a fundamental right of citizens.
-The popularization of the dollar devoured the Government, which ended up being assessed for its ability to control the dollar.
+In 2015, the Government had built a campaign to recognize the right of individuals to acquire dollars freely.
+The stocks were part of a distortion of individual freedoms.
+Part of its supportive electorate had flagged one of the legacies of the 2001 crisis.
+Possession of dollars as a fundamental right of citizens.
+The popularization of the dollar was devoured to the Government, which ended up being assessed for its ability to control the dollar.

 Publication Date: 05/09/2019